 To assess the relative value of LIFO and FIFO inventory cost, you need to look at the way your inventory costs are changing:

-- If your inventory costs are going up, or are likely to increase, LIFO costing may be better, because the higher cost items (the ones purchased or made last) are considered to be sold.
+- If your inventory costs are going up, or are likely to increase, LIFO costing may be better because the higher cost items (the ones purchased or made last) are considered to be sold.
 This results in higher costs and lower profits.

-- If you want a more accurate cost, FIFO is better, because it assumes that older less-costly items are most usually sold first.
+If you want a more accurate cost, FIFO is better because it assumes that older less-costly items are most usually sold first.

-LIFO inventory accounting increases record keeping, because older inventory items may be kept on hand for several years, while under FIFO those older items are sold first, so recordkeeping requirements are less.
+LIFO inventory accounting increases record-keeping, because older inventory items may be kept on hand for several years, while under FIFO, those older items are sold first, so recordkeeping requirements are less.

-IRS Regulations and FIFO vs. LIFO
+Tax and Accounting Rules for FIFO vs. LIFO

-The national accounting standards organization, the Financial Accounting Standards Board (FASB), in its Generally Accepted Accounting Procedures, allows both FIFO and LIFO accounting.
+The U.S. accounting standards organization, the Financial Accounting Standards Board (FASB), in its Generally Accepted Accounting Procedures, allows both FIFO and LIFO accounting.

 Restrictions on Changing Inventory Methods